Iterator() constructor

 The following example defines a custom data structure, Range

 , which allows iteration.
-The simplest way to make an object iterable is to provide an [Symbol.iterator]()
+To make an object iterable, we can provide an [Symbol.iterator]()

 method in the form of a generator function: